 Walk past Buckingham Palace, Horse Guards Parade, Cenotaph

 Chose a museum - Tate, Tate Modern, British Museum, Natural History etc

-Shopping! almost 7 years ago
+Shopping! over 7 years ago

 Hop on hop off bus.walk around central London.

 Westminster & a walk along the Thames.
 Some of the attractions are near each other and are best taken in by walking to appreciate the grandeur of the streets, parks and buildings.
 Downing Street, Horse Guards Parade, Hyde Park, Buckingham Palace, the Mall.